M-o-a-T/moat-kv/docs/source/client_protocol.rst

 ========================
-DistKV's client protocol
+MoaT-KV's client protocol
 ========================

-DistKV's native client protocol is based on MsgPack.
+MoaT-KV's native client protocol is based on MsgPack.
 The client sends requests; the server sends one or more responses.
 You may (and indeed should) run concurrent requests on the same connection.